scribenet/scml_dtds/README.md

 # The DTD

-This is the home of the ScML DTD.
+This is the home of the ScML and sam DTDs.

 ## Updating the DTD

+The DTDs should be generated using the elements.yml and scml_generator in the scribenet/scml_builder repo.
+Elements and validation rules should be altered within the elements.yml file.
+In the templates directory in that repo, there are templates for the static portions of the DTD.
+Make additions to those templates and process a new copy of the DTD.
+We strongly discourage making manual updates to the DTD copies in this repo because that creates information not easily portable to the other iterations of the tag list.

+When changing the DTD templates:

 - Make sure to the version number.
-- Make sure to add comments to the reason/occasion and the names of thos involved.
+- Make sure to add comments to the reason/occasion and the names of those involved.

 ## Testing the DTD